PACKAGE LEAFLET: INFORMATION FOR THE USER

 If you observe these adverse effects or any other not described in this prospectus, consult your doctor or pharmacist

-Keep Ibufarmalid 600 mg Oral Suspension out of the reach and sight of children.
+Keep Ibufarmalid 600 mg oral suspension out of the reach and sight of children.

-Store in its original container.
+Keep it in its original packaging.

 The expiration date is the last day of the month indicated

-Medicines should not be disposed of through drains or in the trash.
-Ask your pharmacist how to dispose of the containers and medicines you no longer need.
-By doing so, you will help protect the environment.
+Medicines should not be thrown away through the sewers or in the trash.
+Ask your pharmacist how to dispose of the packaging and medicines that you no longer need.
+This way, you will help protect the environment.

 Composition